Token Druid Mulligan Strategy & Guide

 In faster matchups, you will play reactively throughout most of the match.
 You want to control the board as well as you can.
 You basically try to clear whatever they play and not take too much damage.
 Taking SOME damage is really fine – the deck has a few ways to regain health.
 Removing minions is important.
 Later in the game you might be able to punish your opponent for flooding the board with small stuff (Spreading Plague), but not early – if you don’t clear then you might just die very quickly.

 The real game vs Aggro starts past Turn 6.
 Now instead of desperately trying to clear everything, you can make some proactive plays.
-For example, Wispering Woods + Power of the Wild, depending on how many cards you have in your hand, can be a nice board fill and a way to get some great trades.
+For example, Wispering Woods + Power of the Wild, depending on how many cards you have in your hand, it can be a nice board fill and a way to get some great trades.
 Spreading Plague is even better – against a board full of small minions, the card is nuts and often wins you the game on the spot.
 Given that it’s unlikely that your opponent will clear more than one or maybe two 1/5’s right away, next turn you can buff them with Power of the Wild or Branching Paths to get some great trades, or even set up a reverse lethal.
 It’s not very common, but you can win some games vs Aggro deck like that.
 For example, 4x 1/5 with Savage Roar and Branching Paths (+2 Attack) is 22 damage – and that’s A LOT.

 Malfurion the Pestilent also helps greatly in those faster matchups.
 You nearly always want to go for the two 1/5 Taunts, because that’s 15 health gain in total, assuming your opponent has to get through them with minions.
 On top of that, depending on how much health you have, you can use your Hero Power as the 3 damage removal or 3 health gain every turn.
+The armor part is usually better, but being able to remove a threat or even start pushing damage once you’re absolutely out of their burn range is also a nice touch.

 Armor gain is a very important part of the deck in those fast matchups.
 Just remember to prioritize removal over Armor gain.
 Unless you’re desperately low and you absolutely need to get Armor that turn, you want to remove the board first, because it saves you more life in the long run.
-For example, let’s say that your opponent has a Kirin Tor Mage on the board and you can clear it with Wrath.
+For example, let’s say that your opponent has a Kirin Tor Mage on the board and you can clear it with Jasper Spellstone.
 If you decide to go for the Armor this turn (let’s say Branching Paths) – you get 12 and then the 4/3 hits you for 4, resulting in 8 net gain.
-On the other hand, if you Wrath that minion first and then gain Armor next turn, you didn’t take the extra 4 damage.
+On the other hand, if you clear that minion first and then gain Armor next turn, you didn’t take the extra 4 damage.
 So Armor gain should come LAST after you’ve stabilized (or, like I’ve said, if you need to play it in order to survive).
 Between 2x Branching Paths, 2x Oaken Summons, Malfurion the Pestilent and 2x Ultimate Infestation, the deck runs enough Armor to outlast any aggressive deck, as long as they don’t overwhelm you on the board, that is.
 It makes this deck especially good against “burn” or “face” decks such as Face Hunter / Tempo Mage.

 When playing against slower decks, all of the defensive tools you have are slightly pointless.
 Or rather, they might come handy sometimes, but you won’t win a game thanks to them.
 Against a fast deck, you win if you don’t die – games vs Control aren’t that easy.
 This time around, you’re the beatdown and you want to kill them before they run YOU out of resources.
 But how do you exactly kill a slower deck with almost no minions?
 Well, the deck is called “Token” Druid for no reason – it can generate a lot of small tokens that you can then buff.